 Znir Weapon Training.
-You have proficiency with the longbow and shortsword, plus the myrnaxe (detailed in Chapter 4: Equipment).
+You have proficiency with the longbow, quarterstaff, and shortsword.

 Languages.
 You can speak, read, and write Common, Goblin, and Gnoll.

 GOLIATHS

 In ancient times, after the fall of giant civilization, a collection of several tribes of debased giantkind roamed the peaks of the northern mountain ranges of Xen'drik, in what is now called the Skyfall Peninsula just north of the ruins that would one day be the foundation of Stormreach.
 At some point, these tribes undertook a mass exodus, seeking to flee the "Hungry Shadows", seeming ghosts from the lowland jungles that hunted them to near extinction.
 Taking inspiration from legends of another mass exodus in Xen'drik's ancient past, these giantkind descended their mountains, built ships, and sailed northward toward the horizon.
 After suffering the loss of nearly half their fleet to the tempestuous Thunder Sea, they landed just east of the Shadow Marches in current-day Droaam.
 From there, they wandered, avoiding civilization as their ancestors had taught them, until they reached the Byeshk Mountains to the north, where they remained.